SAP-samples/teched2023-XP185v/exercises/ex3/README.md

   <br><img src="/exercises/ex3/IMAGES/LinkViewerUI.png" width="70%">

 3. A logon page will appear.
-Select your **Trial SAP Cloud Identity Services** tenant.
+Select your trial **SAP Cloud Identity Services** tenant.

-4. A Pop-Up will ask for **Email** and **Password**.
-Enter the Email of your SAP Cloud Identity Services user and his password.
+4. A pop-up will ask for **Email** and **Password**.
+Enter the email of your SAP Cloud Identity Services user and her password.

    <br><img src="/exercises/ex3/IMAGES/ViewerUILogon.png" width="70%">